johnnycashpersonal/juck-stack/docs/HOWTO-cpu.md

 ### Operation Codes

-The DM2020W has a very small number of operation codes.
+The DM2022 has a very small number of operation codes.
 It is an extreme example of the *reduced instruction set computing* (RISC) paradigm, of which the ARM chips are more typical examples.
 You probably have a RISC chip in your phone.
 *Complex instruction set computing* (CISC) CPUs have a much larger set of operation codes.
-Your laptop probably contains a CPU from Intel X86 family, which follows the CISC design.
+Your laptop might contain a CPU from Intel X86 family, which follows the CISC design, although recent Apple computers use RISC chips based on ARM.

-We'll declare an enumeration to associate the names of the DM2020W instruction codes with their internal representation as integers:
+We'll declare an enumeration to associate the names of the DM2022 instruction codes with their internal representation as integers:

 ```python